glenr4/RefactorThis/readme.md

 - I have used the Repository Pattern with Entity Framework Core to remove the dependency between other application layers, such as the API, from any particular library.
 This will allow for any other persistent storage to be used with minimal changes to the rest of the application.

   -> This also allows the application to change to CQRS in the future without major changes

+- I have also used the Mediator pattern with the API, so the controller methods do not have a dependency on anything other than the Mediatr library.

+  -> This allows the application to be re-used with another type of API, without affecting the Web API project.

 - The SQlite database does not have any referential integrity setup inside of it (but it should have) and so the relationship between many ProductOptions to one Product has been checked for in the repository logic.
 Also uniqueness, which a Primary Key